Penneo/sdk-net/README.md

 The recommended way to install the Penneo SDK is through [Nuget](http://www.nuget.org/).
 Nuget is now part of Visual Studio, and can be updated through Visual Studio.

+Use the Nuget UI in Visual Studio for installing the Penneo SDK, or use the command prompt:

 ```bash
 # Install Penneo SDK
 nuget install Penneo.SDK